shawnbutton/Engineering-training-materials/workbook/agile-testing.md

 ### Testing Quadrants

-To help bring clarit to the complicated subject of testing Brian Merrick created the "Testing Quadrants."
+To help bring clarity to the complicated subject of testing Brian Merrick created the "Testing Quadrants."
 He has separated types of testing into four domains, as in the diagram below.

 ![Testing Quadrants](media/agile-testing.png)